mentalblood0/cryama/README.md

   model: granite3.3:2b
   options: null
   messages:
-    - user: When it is more efficient to use B-Tree instead of binary tree?//
+    - user: When it is more efficient to use B-Tree instead of binary tree?
     - assistant: |-
         B-Trees are more efficient than Binary Trees, particularly in scenarios involving large data sets or databases with a high degree of concurrency, due to their optimized structure and operations.
 Here's why: